Milap-Magar/frontend-assignment/README.md

 - CSS - Cascading Style Sheet

 # Summary
-In this project, I utilized Tailwind CSS, React, and Redux to create a dynamic web application.
+In this project, I utilized Tailwind CSS and React to create a dynamic web application.
 Tailwind CSS offered a modern and lightweight design and along with React facilitated a responsive front-end with smooth navigation.
 Redux ensured robust state management and clean code.
 Real-time data was integrated via APIs, enhancing user experience.